KonradHambuch/CWC-registry/README.md

 - Define a common language for describing security issues in smart contract systems' architecture, design, or code.
 - Serve as a way to train and increase performance for smart contract security analysis tools.

+**This project is forked from the SWC-registry project with a similar goal of collecting common weaknesses of Hyperledger Fabric chaincodes.**

 ## Create a new CWC entry

 Make sure that there is no matching weakness in the registry.
 Ideally, also coordinate with the community in [#swc-registry](https://discord.gg/qcNvR2r) to prevent conflicting entries.
 Create a file with a new SWC ID in the [entries](./entries) directory.
 Use the [template](./entries/template.md) and describe all weakness attributes.